sem CLI Reference#

 The --follow

-flag makes the sem get pipeline [RUNNING Pipeline ID]
+flag calls the sem get pipeline [RUNNING Pipeline ID]

 command

-to be repeatedly called until the pipeline reaches terminal state.
+repeatedly until the pipeline reaches a terminal state.

 The --follow